Passports & Visas

 - a certified birth certificate (with the raised seal and the full names of the applicant's parent(s)).

-- a check (to be made out to Passport Services).
+- a check (with your pre-printed address on it) made out to Passport Services.

-- cash or a separate check (to be made out to the Clerk of Courts).
-The total cost for a passport is approximately $97 plus approximately $7.50 - $15 for the passport photos.
+- cash or a separate check (with your pre-printed address on it) made out to the Clerk of Courts.
+The total cost for a passport is approximately $135 plus approximately $10 - $20 for the passport photos.

 - immediately sign it and fill in page four.